LinArcX/winconf/README.md

   `Ctrl + End`
 - Move left or right one word at a time:
   `Ctrl + Left Arrow || Ctrl + Right Arrow`
-- Pause||resume the display of output:
+- Pause/resume the display of output:
   `Ctrl + S`
 - Clear the current line:
   `Esc`